playcanvas/blog/_posts/2020-10-06-introducing-pcui-an-open-source-ui-framework-for-the-web.markdown

 ![](https://blog.playcanvas.com/wp-content/uploads/2020/10/viewer-flight-helmet-1024x659.png)

-Check out the viewer's [GitHub repo](https://github.com/playcanvas/playcanvas-viewer) to see how a Typescript-based web application leverages PCUI.
+Check out the viewer's [GitHub repo](https://github.com/playcanvas/playcanvas-viewer) to see how a TypeScript-based web application leverages PCUI.

 If these applications inspire you to build your own browser-based tools, why not get started with PCUI today?
 Here are some useful links: